4shwath/FIREDpy-NRT/README.md

 In these commands, the value of the `event_id` (or `id`) argument must be the ID of the fire event for which satellite images are to be searched.
 This comes from the id field of the [fire events shapefile](./fire_events/Fire_events.zip).
 The value of the `satellite` (or `s`) argument must be the name of the satellite, either "sentinel" or "landsat".

+#### Important Note:
+Before running the `optical_scenes.py` script, you should create separate accounts for Landsat and Sentinel API and set your username and password in the corresponidng variables in the `config.py` file.

 You can set or change the search criteria in the `config.py` file.
 These parameters are:
 - `max_cloud_cover`: Maximum cloud cover percentage. default: 40%.
 - `delta_days_landsat`: The number of days to use as a buffer before and after the fire event when searching for Landsat images. default: 70 days.
 - `delta_days_sentinel`: The number of days to use as a buffer before and after the fire event when searching for Sentinel-2 images. default: 40 days.
-- `download_scenes`: Whether to download images or not. default: False. __CAUTION: depending on the number of the images found, this could take a long time and might reqiure a huge amount of storage__
+- `download_scenes`: Whether to download images or not. default: False. __CAUTION: depending on the number of the images found, this could take a long time and might reqiure a huge amount of storage__.
-- `save_footprints`: Whether to save image footprints or not. default: False.
+- `save_footprints`: Whether to save image footprints or not. default: True.
 - `update_json`: deprecated.
 - `data_dir`: The directory where the images and/or their footprints will be saved.
 See below for more information.

+My suggestion is to first run the script with the default values for `download_scenes` and `save_footprints`.
+This will give you the footprints and all the available metadata of all the images that satisfy the search criteria in a geojson format.
+You can then look at the image footprint and metadata, decide which images you'd like to download, and then run the script again to download only those images (with `download_scenes=True`).
+However, if you decide to do so, __you should remember to modify the `get_landsat()` and `get_sentinel()` functions inside `optical_scenes.py` following the instructions provided there__

 #### Directory Organization
 `data_dir` is the directory where the you would want the images to be saved.
-Once you create this directory, extract (unzip) the `Fire_events.zip` there.
+Once you create this directory, extract (unzip) the "Fire_events.zip" there.
 This will (should) create a new subdirectory called Fire_events.
 Per each fire id you run the `optical_scenes.py` script for, a new subdirectory will be created within "Fire_events".
 Also, depending on what the `-s` parameter is, the corresponding subdirectory will be created within the fire_id folder where the footprints and images will be saved.

 <img src="./images/directory_tree.png" width="300">

-#### Important Note:
-Before running the `optical_scenes.py` script, you should create separate accounts for Landsat and Sentinel API and set your username and password in the corresponidng variables in the `config.py` file.

-### Optical Signal Evaluation
+### Q2.
+Optical Signal Evaluation
+To perform the optical signal evaluation and visualize the results, you can use the jupyter notebooks provided here: One for Sentinel-2 ([Sentinel Image Analysis.ipynb](./scripts/Sentinel%20Image%20Analysis.ipynb)) images, and one for Landsat-8 images ([Landsat Image Analysis.ipynb](./scripts/Landsat%20Image%20Analysis.ipynb)).
+These notebooks are designed in a modular fashion, meaning that the functions used in these notebooks can be used outside of the notebooks for further investivation and analysis.
+They should be self-explanatory given the docstrings and comments provided.
+If you have any questions, please contact Behzad.

+Assuming that you have already downlaoded the pre- and post-fire images for that fire in the previous step, to run these notebooks, you should:
+1. Change `fire_id` in cell #3  to the fire ID of your interest
+2. Change `image_dir` in cell #4 to the directory where your images are located.
+3. Change `fire_events` to reflect the directory where your fire shapefile is saved (assuming you have followed the directory structure explained above).
+4. The `MASK_IMAGES` variable in these notebooks determines whether the calculations should be masked to the perimeter of the fire or not.
+Recommended values: `True` when calculating dNBR or applying BRDF, `False` when you want to create and RGB or false color composite image.
+5. These notebooks assume _exactly one_ image before the fire and _exactly one_ image after the fire.
+If you have more images, you should modify the notebooks.

+You should run the notebooks once per fire event.